Watch Our FREE Training

 In that same example, if the inexperienced wholesaler gets the house under contract for $150,000, there’s no room for your assignment fee when the real estate investor is locked into their goal of getting the property for $150,000.

 Keep in mind that most in the business of wholesaling real estate are paid through their assignment fee on each closed deal.
 Less frequently, you may find wholesalers or acquisitions associates who earn an annual salary as an employee of a larger investment firm.
-Again, what you earn is typically 100% inside your negotiated control.
+Again, what you earn is typically 100% within your negotiated control.

 Wholesale Real Estate Disposition Manager Salary